Japan in Spring: May 07—20, 2018

 Early May is a terrific time to see Japan’s birds at the peak of their spring migration, and to search out special birds unique to this ancient nation of many islands.
 The tour also gives an opportunity to visit and bird in rural Japan, away from urban centers, to experience a more traditional Japan that few tourists see.

 Then it’s back to Tokyo for a day, birding parks for such specialties as Japanese Green Pheasant, Japanese Wagtail, Japanese Woodpecker, and Japanese Pygmy Woodpecker.
 Then we fly south, beyond Japan’s main islands, to the archipelago of Nansei Shoto (Ryukyu Islands), the southernmost, subtropical islands of Japan.
 Here, with ample time devoted to each of the islands of Amami and Okinawa, we will search out their highly sought after endemic birds.
-On Amami are the unique cobalt-blue and brown Lidth’s Jay, as well as Amami Woodcock and Amami Thrush, and a night outing might also turn up Brown (or Japanese) Hawk Owl, Elegant Scops-Owl, and the endemic Amami Black Rabbit.
-Okinawa boasts the lovely endemic and endangered Pryer’s Woodpecker and Okinawa Rail.
+On Amami are the unique cobalt-blue and brown Lidth’s Jay, as well as Amami Woodcock and Amami Thrush, and a night outing might also turn up Brown Boobook, Ryukyu (or Elegant) Scops-Owl, and the endemic Amami (or Ryukyu) Black Rabbit.
+Okinawa boasts the lovely endemic and endangered Okinawa (or Pryer’s) Woodpecker and Okinawa Rail.
 Both islands together offer opportunities to enjoy another rich sample of migrating birds and local specialties, from such wonders as the wildly long-tailed Japanese Paradise-Flycatcher to such birds as Cinnamon Bittern, Ruddy Kingfisher, Ryukyu Green Pigeon, Ryukyu Minivet, Ryukyu Robin, and Black-naped Tern.

-Good to very good accommodations; all nights Western-style hotels except two nights Tobishima in traditional Japanese inn with futons; very good food, emphasizing fresh Japanese seafood; birding on Tobishima (two days) mostly on foot, occasionally moderately strenuous; one 80-minute ferry crossing to and from Tobishima; climate moderate and comfortable, possibly a bit warm and humid farthest south.
+Good to very good accommodations; all nights Western-style hotels except two nights Tobishima in traditional Japanese inn with futons and without single room accommodations; very good food, emphasizing fresh Japanese seafood; birding on Tobishima (two days) mostly on foot, occasionally moderately strenuous; one 80-minute ferry crossing to and from Tobishima; climate moderate and comfortable, more warm and humid farthest south.